 Consider Bobby's first rule: "I must be prepared for the making of mistakes."
 Not a very positive thought, but the reality is that golf is a game where one's ability to recover from mistakes often determines the winner.
 Golf is a game of mistakes, or misses.
 No one hits the ball perfectly every time.
 We are inevitably going to make mistakes.
 So, we might better be prepared for them.

-We can't afford to have a letdown, or a meltdown, every time we hit a ball in the water.
+We can't afford to have a letdown, or a meltdown, every time we hit a ball in the water or out of bounds.
 We have to be mentally prepared for these things.
 It isn't being negative to prepare oneself for trouble.
 It's being realistic.

 Bobby's second rule was in the same vein: "I must try always to select the shot to be played and the manner of playing it so as to provide the widest possible margin for error."
 Remember, this was from the best player in the world at the time.
 This was from a guy who could hit magnificent golf shots.
 But when it counted, even he wanted to play golf in such a way as to give himself room for error.
 He didn't try to bust every drive three hundred yards.
 He didn't fire at every pin.
 He played conservatively.
 And he learned to do this after years of trying to play every shot, as he admitted, "for its ultimate potential."
 He eventually learned that "the best shot possible was not always the best shot to play."